duffn/github-release-orb/README.md

 ```

 - Specify `[semver:<major|minor|patch>]` in your commit message to trigger a new release.
-  - The org will extract the SemVer from your commit message and bump the GitHub version accordingly.
+  - The orb will extract the SemVer from your commit message and bump the GitHub version accordingly.
   - Add `[semver:skip]` to your commit message to skip publishing a release or just leave `[semver:<increment>]` out entirely.
-    - Note that when merging a PR in GitHub, you can easily add or change `[semver:<increment]` in the UI when creating a merge commit.
+    - Note that when merging a PR in GitHub, you can easily add or change `[semver:<increment>]` in the UI when creating a merge commit.
+This may be the easiest way to ensure that the orb finds the correct commit message when merging a PR.
 - See the examples and documentation in [the CircleCI orb registry](https://circleci.com/developer/orbs/orb/duffn/github-release) for more.

 ## Setup

-Usage of the orb requires some additional setup.
+Use of this orb requires some additional setup.

 - The orb requires [`curl`](https://curl.se/).
 Ensure that your Docker image or executor has `curl` installed.
 - You must set the `GITHUB_TOKEN` environment variable.